tadkollar/ovis/README.md

 **Note:** Due to a bug in _electron-builder_, the AppImage produced on Windows and macOS will fail.
 The Ubuntu AppImage must be produced on a Linux machine.

+**Note:** Similar to installing on macOS, there can be problems building the sqlite3 module.
+If you run into this problem, try running the command again with python2 active.

 **Note:** macOS requires that the installer be signed using verified certificates.
 If the certificates are imported into the keychain on